jakekyee/JakeDiffusion/README.md

-A stable diffusion 1.5 instance trained on my face.
+A selection of images generated from a stable diffusion 1.5 instance trained on my face.
+DeepJakes, if you will.
 <br>
 <br>
 ### A